“A wider view of early engines and their operating context – beyond valve gear and famous engineers”

 The purpose of the conference is to provide a continuing forum for the presentation and discussion of new research into heat engines prior to 1812.

-Registration for delegates will open on the Morning of Day 1 (Friday) and the conference programme will run from 12.00 that day, through Day 2 (Saturday) and finish at noon on Day 3 (Sunday).
-Final dates to be decided following postponement from May 2020 due to Coronavirus emergency.
+Registration for delegates will open on the Morning of Day 1 (Friday 8th October) and the conference programme will run from 12.00 that day, through Day 2 (Saturday 9th October) and finish at noon on Day 3 (Sunday 10th October).

-As with the inaugural IEEC Conference in 2017, the proceedings of the Conference will be published in the International Journal for the History of Engineering and Technology in 2020-2021.
+As with the inaugural IEEC Conference in 2017, the Proceedings of the Conference will be published.

-Booking for the conference includes whole conference options as well as individual day delegate tickets, with or without evening meal option.
+Booking options for the conference delegates include tickets for the whole conference, or individual day delegate tickets, with or without the optional trip.

 FULL CONFERENCE TICKET ~ £135